 - Dr. Jerome Yankowitz, Chair & Professor, College of Medicine OB/GYN

 - Dr. Stephanie Romero, Assistant Professor, Division of Maternal Fetal Medicine (OB/GYN)

-- Dr. Tuya Pal, Moffitt Cancer Genetic Risk Assessment Program
+- Dr. Tuya Pal, Vanderbilt-Ingram Cancer Center

 - Dr. Deborah Cragun, Assistant Professor and USF Genetic Counseling Program Director

-- Dr. Kathleen Pope, Medical Director
+- Dr. Kathleen Pope, Assistant Professor and Medical Director

 - Dr. Heather Zierhut, University of Minnesota Genetic Counseling Associate Program Director

 - Ms. Darrow Speyer, CGC, Vice President Florida Association of Genetic Counselors

 Admissions and Degree RequirementsWe encourage applicants from any undergraduate major who meet the following criteria:

 Minimum requirements to apply for all MSPH concentrations:

 - Minimum undergraduate GPA 3.0

 - GRE taken within the previous five years (may substitute MCAT scores)